Boosting Productivity in LAC

 The OECD Regional Programme (LACRP) has been a key player in fostering the discussion on productivity and policy reforms to boost growth in the LAC countries.
 Although the LAC region has registered a relatively dynamic growth over the last two decades, it has not been as rapid as that of other emerging economies.
 This goes back to the need to strengthen specific regional connectivity dimensions, but also the need to unlock the potential of companies, introduce better technologies and provide a solid framework for education and the development of skills.
 The LACRP responds to these challenges by providing policy makers with fresh evidence and examples of good policy practice from across world.

 Since its creation of the programme, the LACRP has been holding annual high-level meetings that are supported by a regional publication focusing on one of the programmes’ three thematic areas.
-A first International Conference and Ministerial Meeting on “Productivity and Inclusive Growth, which was co-organised with the IDB and the OECD’s Global Forum on Productivity and held in 2016 in Santiago de Chile, gathered more than 250 policy makers and high-level participants from across the region.
+A first Ministerial Summit on “Productivity and Inclusive Growth," which was co-organised with the IDB and the OECD’s Global Forum on Productivity and held in 2016 in Santiago de Chile, gathered more than 250 policy makers and high-level participants from across the region.

 In the coming years, the Programme will also focus on supporting the region in seizing the potential of the digital economy and connectivity to unlock productivity growth.